plbabin/sauvignon/README.md

 ## Development

-Builds the application and starts a webserver with livereload.
-By default the webserver starts at port 1337.
+Builds the application and starts a webserver with livereload/browsersync.
-You can define a port with `$ gulp --port 3333`.

 ```
 $ gulp